dibalokechanda/dibalokechanda.github.io/_posts/2023-08-16-joint-conditional-marginal-entropy-blog.md

 H(X_1, X_{2}, \cdots, X_n ) = -\sum_{x_1 \in \mathcal{X}_1, \ x_2 \in \mathcal{X}_2, \cdots, \  x_n \in \mathcal{X}_n} p(x_1, x_2,\cdots, x_n) \log p(x_1, x_2, \cdots, x_n)
 $$

 which might look complex but essentially utilizes the same concept.
+It is no longer possible to visualize this with a diagram, but all the intuitions derived for two variables; hold for a multivariable case.

 # Conditional Entropy